mauriciomm7/mauriciomm7.github.io/_pages/publication.md

 [[blog entry](https://www.europeanwaves.com/beyond-europe/where-has-the-sovereign-gone-human-security-and-the-entrenchment-of-state-power/)] [[podcast](https://open.spotify.com/episode/3aCgBBvsN3b9ipZwmbIeOJ?si=FgPEfQveQ9i44qnsxhd5Ng)]
 - (17 October 2021).
 Article 19 (1) TEU: A new route for protecting the Rule of Law.
 European Waves.\
 [[blog entry](https://www.europeanwaves.com/on-the-continent/article-19-1-tfeu-a-new-route-for-protecting-the-rule-of-law/)] [[podcast](https://open.spotify.com/episode/1ZeeL7pWIomEdBHywGue1G?si=9pQ3YIMeRRGt5ifbKMTBeA)]

+[^1] The repository version differs from the one found here, scince I incorporated out of scope sections for personal purposes that were not requested by the University (such as code and and Abstract).